piotrglodek/meteo/README.md

 ## Features

-- more forecast
+- more forecast ✅
-- theme preference is saved in localstorage
+- theme preference is saved in localstorage ✅
-- fix passing theme object clone
+- fix passing theme object clone ✅
+- city is saved in localstorage ✅

 ### License